Mel Martínez

-Melquíades Rafael Ruiz Martínez (born October 23, 1946) is a Cuban-American lobbyist and former politician who served as a United States Senator from Florida from 2005 to 2009 and as general chairman of the Republican Party from November 2006 until October 19, 2007.
-Previously, Martínez served as the 12th Secretary of Housing and Urban Development under President George W. Bush.
+Melquíades Rafael Ruiz Martínez (born October 23, 1946) is a Cuban-American lobbyist and former politician who served as a United States senator from Florida from 2005 to 2009 and as general chairman of the Republican Party from November 2006 until October 19, 2007.
+Previously, Martínez served as the 12th secretary of housing and urban development from 2001 to 2004 under President George W. Bush.
 Martínez is a Cuban-American and Roman Catholic.
 He announced he was resigning as general chairman of the Republican National Committee on October 19, 2007.